Medically Reviewed by Heather Reynolds, CNM, MSN, FACNM

 Most pregnancies last about 40 weeks or 280 days, beginning from the first day of your last menstrual period.

-About 3 to 5 percent of pregnant women in the United States are diagnosed with gestational diabetes.
+According to the American Diabetes Association, up to 9.2 percent of pregnant women develop gestational diabetes.
 This condition can be identified early in pregnancy and managed to prevent complications.
+The American College of Obstetricians and Gynecologists (ACOG) recommends screening for gestational diabetes between pregnancy weeks 24 and 28.

 Preeclampsia (also known as toxemia), a condition that may occur during the second half of pregnancy, causes high blood pressure, swelling that doesn't subside and higher-than-normal amounts of protein in the urine.